Eidion/GameDesign/CharacterOrigins/1DND-Races.md

 - **Skill Dilettante.** You gain proficiency with one Skill.
 - **Weapons Dilettante.** You gain proficiency with two weapons.
 - **Armor Dilettante.** You gain proficiency with light and medium armor.
 If your class grants you profiency with light armor, you also gain proficiency with shields.
-- **Magic Dilettante.** You learn two cantrips tof your choice.
+- **Magic Dilettante.** You learn two cantrips of your choice.
 Intelligence, Wisdom, or Charisma is your spellcasting ability for these Spells (Select when taking this ability)

 ### Half-Orc